prebid/prebid.github.io/prebid-mobile/pbm-api/android/android-sdk-integration-gam-original-api.md

 #### Step 1: Create an Ad Unit
 {:.no_toc}

-Initialize the Interstitial Video Ad Unit with the following properties:
+Initialize the `InterstitialAdUnit` with the following properties:

 - `configId` - an ID of Stored Impression on the Prebid Server
+- `adUnitFormats` - AdUnitFormat.VIDEO for a video ad

 #### Step 2: Configure video parameters
 {:.no_toc}